cassfinn/StroopEffectAnalysis/README.md

 4 - StroopEffectAnalysis.pdf:  the PDF version of the analysis.

-5 - stroopdata2.csv:  the csv file that was used for the analysis
+5 - stroopdata2.csv:  the csv data file that was used in the analysis